open/close all folders

 - Used dramatically/tragically in The Wheel of Time.
 Faile is captured, leading to Perrin going on a Roaring Rampage of Revenge to bring her back.
 Her own escape attempts do not go well, but some of the people that took her believe her treatment, and the direction the clan takes, is dishonorable, so they come to set her free.
 Just then Perrin comes along, and fights Faile's real rescuers, forcing Faile to Back Stab the man who just saved her life.
 Faile doesn't let Perrin know, but holds a service with the other captive woman to honor their memory.

-- In the Discworld novel The Fifth Elephant, Sam Vimes takes some of his most badass buddies to rescue his wife Sybil from captivity at the hands/paws of a werewolf clan - only to find when he gets there that Sybil has effected her own escape and incapacitiated a werewolf or two in the process...
+- In The Fifth Elephant, Sam Vimes takes some of his most badass buddies to rescue his wife Sybil from captivity at the hands/paws of a werewolf clan - only to find when he gets there that Sybil has effected her own escape and incapacitated a werewolf or two in the process…

-- Attempts to rescue Angua, the Watch's werewolf, nearly always taken as redundant, with Vimes even thinking that you might end up needing to rescue the kidnapper from Angua.
+- In other novels, such as Feet of Clay, attempts to rescue Angua, the Watch's werewolf, are nearly always taken as redundant, with Vimes even thinking that you might end up needing to rescue the kidnapper from Angua.

 - In the Sci-Fi Flash Gordon, Flash insists on finding and rescuing Dale from becoming Ming's latest courtesan as soon as he is sprung from jail.
 He is met, halfway there, by Dale who had escaped to rescue him.